Recognition of same-sex unions in Botswana: Religious performance

 The Catholic Church, which has two dioceses in Botswana, one in Gaborone and the other in Francistown, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Southern African Catholic Bishops' Conference, representing bishops in Botswana, South Africa and Eswatini, released a statement saying that "the document offers suggestions for when and how the blessings might be given.
 The Southern African Catholic Bishops Conference will guide further on how such a blessing may be requested and granted to avoid the confusion the document warns against.
 In the meantime, the suggestions offered by the declaration may be taken as a guide with prudence."
+In 2015, the synod of the Evangelical Lutheran Church in Southern Africa discussed same-sex unions but concluded that "a marriage is understood as a union only between a man and a woman.
+Furthermore the valid and unchanged position of our Church is that the blessing of same sex unions is rejected [sic]."
+In 2020, the Methodist Church of Southern Africa voted to allow members, including ordained clergy, to enter into same-sex unions, while retaining the denomination's teaching that marriage is a union "between a man and a woman".
+The Church of the Province of Central Africa, part of the Anglican Communion, holds that "marriage, by divine institution, is a lifelong and exclusive union and partnership between one man and one woman".

 In 2015, the General Synod of the Dutch Reformed Church voted by a 64% majority to recognise same-sex marriages, bless the relationships of same-sex couples and allow gay ministers and clergy (who are not required to be celibate).
 The decision applies to 9 of the 10 synods; with the Namibia Synod being excluded, but it does apply to the Northern Cape and Northern synods, which include parts of Botswana.
 The decision caused backlash and objections, resulting in it being reversed a year later.
 A dozen church members subsequently took the denomination to court to restore the 2015 decision.
-In 2019, the North Gauteng High Court reversed the decision, ruling that while religious organizations have the religious freedom to define marriage the 2016 decision was not made in accordance with the church's own proper process.
-Individual pastors are free to choose whether to bless same-sex marriages; a freedom of conscience clause allows pastors with objections to opt out of performing same-sex weddings.
+In 2019, the North Gauteng High Court reversed the decision, ruling that while religious organizations have the freedom to define marriage the 2016 decision to ban same-sex marriage was not made in accordance with the church's proper process.
+A freedom of conscience clause allows pastors with objections to opt out of performing same-sex weddings, so that individual pastors are free to choose whether to bless same-sex marriages.

-In 2015, the synod of the Evangelical Lutheran Church in Southern Africa discussed same-sex unions but concluded that "a marriage is understood as a union only between a man and a woman.
-Furthermore the valid and unchanged position of our Church is that the blessing of same sex unions is rejected."
-In 2020, the Methodist Church of Southern Africa voted to allow members, including ordained clergy, to enter into same-sex unions, while retaining the denomination's teaching that marriage is a union "between a man and a woman".
-The Church of the Province of Central Africa, part of the Anglican Communion, holds that "marriage, by divine institution, is a lifelong and exclusive union and partnership between one man and one woman".

 Public opinion

-A 2024 survey by The Other Foundation showed that 70% of Tswana people opposed same-sex marriage.
+A 2024 survey by The Other Foundation showed that 70% of Batswana opposed same-sex marriage.